qpliu/esolang/intercal/README.md

 returned, and the remaining bits are put in the buffer.
 Subsequent inputs removes the least significant remaining bit from the buffer and returns it until the buffer is empty.

+### Alternative binary input
+An array argument to `WRITE INTO` inputs bits.
+If the array does not have at least 2 elements, error 240 results.
+The first element contains the number of consecutive zero bits initially input.
+The second element contains the number of consecutive one bits subsequently input.
+The third element contains the number of consecutive zero bits subsequently input, etc.
+Consecutive elements with zero indicates that no more bits have been input, otherwise subsequent bits can be input by subsequent `WRITE` statements.
+An implementation may split up runs of consecutive identical bits.
+For example, the last element of the array could be set to one, and a subsequent `WRITE` would read the continuation of the run of bits.
+(Not yet implemented.)

 An optimization
 ---------------